bseltz-cohesity/scripts/python/backupNow/README.md

 * -v, --vip: name of Cohesity cluster to connect to (default is helios.cohesity.com)
 * -u, --username: short username to authenticate to the cluster (default is helios)
 * -d, --domain: (optional) active directory domain of user (default is local)
+* -tenant, --tenant: (optional) name of tenant/org to impersonate
 * -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password or API key
 * -np, --noprompt: (optional) do not prompt for password